mavryk-network/LIGO/vendors/Preprocessor/README.md

 [CLI.S](https://gitlab.com/ligolang/ligo/-/blob/998107d5f0098c8acc86f8950f2a0f9fc5836f5d/vendors/Preprocessor/CLI.mli#L23)
 gathers data structures parameterising the behaviour of the preprocessor.
 If building the standalone preprocessor, those data will come from the command-line.
-They are
+They are as follows:

 ```
     val input     : string option (* input file             *)